college-of-mary-immaculate/JavaScript/NodeJS/2-express/README.md

 ## Instructions

-Using this example code, create a simple website containing the following information:
+Using this example code, create a simple website consists of these pages:

 1. Home Page
     1. Profile Picture